conjecto/nemrod-demo/README.md

 The demo project is built over a set of data describing [Nobel Prize laureates][5].
 Load it into Blazegraph using:

     curl -X POST --data-binary "uri=http://data.nobelprize.org/dump.nt" http://localhost:9999/bigdata/sparql

+If this dump doest not work because of error "org.openrdf.rio.RDFParseException: Barack Obama [line 27058]", you should download locally this dump and remove the line 27058 "<http://data.nobelprize.org/resource/laureate/845> <http://www.w3.org/2002/07/owl#sameAs> Barack Obama".
+Then go on http://localhost:9999/bigdata/#update and upload this file.
+Then choose options Rdf Data type and N-Triples format.
+Click on update.

 ### (optionnal) setting an Elasticsearch server